Solar farms

 Our solar projects

 A small-scale solar array was built at our Somerton Water Pump Station in 2022.
-We've also built two larger solar farms at our water and sewage treatment plants: an important step forwards in transitioning our operations to renewable energy.
+We've also built two larger solar farms at our water and sewage treatment plants.

 Sunrise over Sugarloaf Reservoir, with rows of solar panels in the foreground